 There’s good reason to think we need to go one step further.
 The mindsets and attitudes of students affect whether or not they make the most of their experience at university.
 They also make or break an aspirational culture.

-At Youth at Risk, we have seen just how much working with underlying perceptions and beliefs can make a difference.
+At Grit, we have seen just how much working with underlying perceptions and beliefs can make a difference.

 Since 2013, we have worked with Kingston University to devise the SPARKS programme.
 This started out by trying to improve the progression rates, engagement and sense of belonging for students, particularly BME students, and those from low socio-economic backgrounds.